 As a journalist, I have interviewed Ice Cube, Queen Latifah, Donald Glover/Childish Gambino, Wangechi Mutu, Rem Koolhaas, Kobe Bryant, Patricia Field, Laquan Smith, Angela Nissel, Pharrell Williams, Spike Lee, Bethann Hardison, Shepard Fairey, Outkast, Jamel Shabazz, Bobbito Garcia, Os Gemeos, Edwidge Danticat, to name a few.

 My personal passion projects have included ANARCHY: In Search of a New World Order, a multisensory experience that explores art and activism; and The Hispaniola Project, an initiative that sparks conversation between the people of Haiti and the Dominican Republic to uproot/dispel myths, celebrate the symmetry of cultures, and create community.

-I am the proud recipient of the 2020 Trailblazer Award Recipient from The 400 Years of African-American History Commission.
+In 2020, I became the proud recipient of the Trailblazer Award from The 400 Years of African-American History Commission.